maxperry/photometrypipeline/README.md

 See the [Wiki](https://github.com/maxperry/photometrypipeline/wiki) for full documentation, examples, operational details and other information.

+## Prerequisites

+The pipeline can be installed Depending on the installation mode chosen from below, different dependencies and software may be required.
+Please see the section below, or the [wiki page]() for a full list of prerequisites.

 ## Installation

 The easiest way to get up and running with the pipeline is to download the ready-to-use **virtual machine** box and run it with Vagrant.

-Alternatively, it can be installed with `pip` on Linux or macOS.
+Alternatively, it can be installed on Linux or macOS either with `pip`, or with the provided installation scripts.
 _(**WARNING:** compiling the dependencies can take more than 6 hours.)_

 #### 1) Download a pre-configured Virtual Machine